 The Whirlpool situation has highlighted a problem exposed by the Electrical Safety Council about the difficulty of identifying the owners of the defective appliances it recalls.
 Can the Minister say a little more about what progress has been made on requiring the registration of purchase of electrical goods at point of sale by the retailer, rather than by consumers registering afterwards?
 Consumer registration patently does not work, and the point raised by my hon.
 Friend the Member for Makerfield (Yvonne Fovargue) is not a new one; it has been knocking around for years and the retail industry needs to own up to its responsibility.

 I thank the hon.
 Gentleman.
 I know that he has a particular interest in this matter.
-He will know that, when I last sat in front of him at the meeting of the all-party group on fire safety, I was very clear that if action needed to be taken I was not fearful of taking such action.
+He will know that, when I last sat in front of him at the meeting of the all-party group on fire safety, I was very clear that if action needed to be taken I was not fearful of taking it.
 As I tried to outline to the hon.
 Member for Makerfield (Yvonne Fovargue), it is a valid suggestion, and I do agree that we need to look at it.
 That is why I have said here today that I am prepared to bring that to the Consumer Protection Partnership to see whether we can progress it further.
 He is absolutely right: we need to do all we can to ensure that consumers are protected, but fundamentally I am here today to talk about holding Whirlpool to account, and I am proud to be standing here and doing that.
 This Government want to ensure that, no matter how big manufacturers are, we will still make them comply with the law.

 I thank the hon.
 Gentleman for his question.
 As I have outlined, anyone who has one of the brands that are affected—Hotpoint, Indesit, Swan, Proline and Creda, manufactured between April 2004 and September 2015—should go to the Whirlpool website and put in their model and serial numbers to find out whether it is an affected model.
 If they do not want to go on to the website, they should ring Whirlpool’s helpline.